harvie256/midi-commander-custom/README.md

 There's no intention of this replacing the default firmware functions.
 I'm creating this purely for custom requirements that the original firmware will never fulfill.

+# Build status

+## This is currently not ready for general use.
+This is still in a development state and no binary is provided for upload.

 # Current features list
 - Completely open source, so feel free to contribute (even just bug reports! or better still user guides)
 - "Spreadsheet" based configuration, no scrolling through menus on that tiny screen with huge buttons.
 Easy Copy/Paste, Fill, etc. Easy sharing.